Workshops/Talks: Dafna Naphtali

 INTERACTIVE SOUND ART

-The course would focus on various ways interactive is and has been used in performance, sound installations and other interactive public exhibitions and interventions.
+The course is an overview of various ways interactivity is and has been used in performance, sound installations and other interactive public exhibitions and interventions.
 Discussion, examples of artist works and projects will be given that investigate live audio processing of sound, music and voice through triggering of audio cues, loop pieces, score following; multi-channel interactive sound works and live performance.
 Students will learn about the basics of psychoacoustics, and new stratetgies for listening, thinking about (and creating with) audio, and create their own works as a final project.
 Course includes hands on training in Max/MSP or PD.

-Because of my background as a performer/composer in this field, i can give a unique focus and perspective on incorporating live sound processing, the human voice, and musical structure into interactive audio projects that the students will create.
-Student projects will be completed in Max/MSP or PD (my main teaching tool for many years), and the course will also provide practical information about sound equipment and hardware issues that must be addressed when putting together a sound work.
+Because of her background as a performer/composer in this field, Dafna can give a unique focus and perspective on incorporating live sound processing, the human voice, and musical structure into interactive audio projects that the students will create.
+If a more hands-on longer version of the workshop, student projects will be completed in Max/MSP (her main teaching tool for many years).
+The course will also provide practical information about sound equipment and hardware issues that must be addressed when putting together a sound work.

 Below is a sample of topics, which may change depending on the background / interests of the attendees.